 Inventories.
-We use the specific identification method for the purpose of accumulating costs associated with land acquisition and development and home construction.
+We use the specific identification method for the purpose of accumulating costs associated with land acquisition and development, and home construction.
 Inventories are recorded at cost, unless events and circumstances indicate that the carrying value of the land may be impaired.
 In addition to the costs of direct land acquisition, land development and related costs (both incurred and estimated to be incurred) and home construction costs, inventories include capitalized interest, real estate taxes and certain indirect costs incurred during land development and home construction.
 Such costs are charged to cost of sales simultaneously with revenue recognition, as discussed above.
-When a home is closed, we typically have not yet paid all incurred costs to date to estimate the additional costs to be incurred from our subcontractors related to the home.
+When a home is closed, we typically have not yet paid all incurred costs necessary to complete the home.
+As homes close, we compare the home construction budget to actual recorded costs to date to estimate the additional costs to be incurred from our subcontractors related to the home.
 We record a liability and a corresponding charge to cost of sales for the amount we estimate will ultimately be paid related to that home.
 We monitor the accuracy of such estimate by comparing actual costs incurred in subsequent months to the estimate.
 Although actual costs to complete in the future could differ from the estimate, our method has historically produced consistently accurate estimates of actual costs to complete closed homes.

 The Company assesses inventories for recoverability in accordance with the provisions of SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("SFAS 144"), which requires that long-lived assets be reviewed for impairment whenever events or changes in local or national economic conditions indicate that the carrying amount of an asset may not be recoverable.
+In conducting our quarterly review for indicators of impairment on a community level, we evaluate, among other things, the margins on homes that have been delivered, margins on sales contracts in backlog, projected margins with regard to future home sales over the life of the community, projected margins with regard to future land sales, and the value of the land itself.
+We pay particular attention to communities in which inventory is moving at a slower than anticipated absorption pace and communities whose average sales price and/or margins are trending downward and are anticipated to continue to trend downward.
+From this review, we identify communities whose carrying values may exceed their undiscounted cash flows.

 Operating communities.
 For existing operating communities, the recoverability of assets is measured by comparing the carrying amount of the assets to future undiscounted net cash flows expected to be generated by the assets based on home sales.
-These estimated cash flows are developed based primarily on management's assumptions relating to the community.
-The significant assumptions used to evaluate the recoverability of assets include the timing of development and/or marketing phases, projected sales price and sales pace of each existing or planned community and the estimated land development and home construction and selling costs of the community.
+These estimated cash flows are developed based primarily on management's assumptions relating to 19 the community.
+The significant assumptions used to evaluate the recoverability of assets include the timing of development and/or marketing phases, projected sales price and sales pace of each existing or planned community and the estimated land development, home construction and selling costs of the community, overall market supply and demand, the local economy and competitive conditions.
 Management reviews these assumptions on a quarterly basis, and adjusts the assumptions as necessary based on current and projected market conditions.